importgabriel/finalproj/readme.txt

 2. Load the schema and the demo data:

+   Option A — if you have the mysql client installed:

        mysql -h 127.0.0.1 -P 3308 -uroot -proot < ddl.sql
        mysql -h 127.0.0.1 -P 3308 -uroot -proot < data.sql

+   Option B — if you don't have the mysql client (use Docker):

+       docker exec -i stayanalytics-mysql mysql -uroot -proot < ddl.sql docker exec -i stayanalytics-mysql mysql -uroot -proot < data.sql

 3. Build & run the Spring Boot app: